Why You Should Start Retirement Planning in Your 20s

 401(k)

-A 401(k) is an employer sponsored retirement account that you invest in through your workplace, if your employer offers it.
+A 401(k) plan is an employer sponsored retirement account that you invest in through your workplace, if your employer offers it.
 You make contributions to 401(k)s with pre-tax funds (meaning contributions lower your taxable income), usually deducted from your paycheck.
 Your 401(k) will typically offer a relatively small menu of investments from which you can choose.

 Employers may also contribute to your 401(k) and often offer matching contributions.
 Consider saving enough money to at least meet your employer’s match, which is essentially free money and an important part of your total compensation.